Big Update On Shelton Benjamin’s WWE Status

 It’s now hard to say if Benjamin will ever show up on either SmackDown or Raw (or even NXT) in the near future, which is unfortunate.
 WWE would have to reach out again, negotiate, give him another physical, and most importantly, find a place that he fits in on the show.
 Due to his age (41), if WWE is going to bring him back, they should probably get to it soon.

 Benjamin originally debuted in WWE in late 2002, as a part of Team Angle.
 He found success with Charlie Haas and Kurt Angle, then later went out on his own and nearly broke through to the main event scene.
 In a classic match on Raw, Benjamin pinned Triple H right after being drafted to the show in 2004.
 He looked poised to become a big star, but it never panned out for him.
-After being paired with his “Momma”, his career was sunk and never came close to reaching its past heights.
+After being paired with his “Momma,” his career was sunk and never came close to reaching its past heights.

 The last we saw of Benjamin in WWE, he was on the ECW brand, and was mainly used to put younger talent over.
 Perhaps one more run could help him reach some of his unfulfilled potential.